MicrosoftDocs/navdevitpro-content-pr/new-dev/devenv-applicationarea-property.md

  This property is used together with the APPLICATIONAREA function to hide user interface elements.

  If one or more application areas are enabled in a session, any controls that are not tagged with an application area will not appear in the user interface.

- You can get an overview of the application areas that are tagged on all controls of an object by displaying the **ApplicationArea** column in the designer.

-> [!NOTE]
->  Currently, this property is intended for the application areas that are defined in **table 9178 Application Area Setup**.
-You can define your own application areas but the implementation might change in future release.

 ## See Also
  [APPLICATIONAREA Function](APPLICATIONAREA-Function.md)